How To Hike Mount Longonot: Everything You Need to Know

 Don’t forget to clarify with the taxi driver that they will wait for you while you hike Mount Longonot.
 This should be included in the negotiated price.

-From Nairobi – If your time is limited in Kenya you can take a day trip from the capital city, Nairobi.
+From Nairobi – If your time is limited, you can take a day trip to Mount Longonot from Nairobi, Kenya’s capital city.
+You have three options to visit Mount Longonot from Nairobi.

-The last option is to be part of an organized tour to hike Mount Longonot.
+• The final option is to be part of an organized tour from Nairobi to Mount Longonot.
 This option often provides the most convenient way to get to Mount Longonot National park, as well as additional benefits such as a guided tour, transportation, and logistical support.
 If you like the sound of that then check out the link below and support Happy Irish Wanderers – Thank you!

 Mount Longonot Entrance Fee and Opening Hours